dan-da-aviator/dans_ATC24_clearance_generator_V3/README.md

 ## Custom Data
 Adding custom data is where it gets tricky, but once you understand the logic and meaning, it makes sense.

-When entering a custom destination, you must enter a <b> custom departure </b>
+- When entering a custom departure, you must have the VECTOR/CUSTOM departure method selected

-When entering a custom departure runway, you must enter a <b> custom departure </b>
+- When entering a custom departure runway OR destination, you must enter a custom departure

 And this is how it is validated to make sure everything stays correct.
-And following the obvious, you must have the <i> VECTOR/CUSTOM </i> departure method selected.
-To enter a custom destination, you must first enter <i> CUST </i> in the destination field to allow the custom destination to be taken in.
+If you disregard multiple rules at one time, the app will prompt you to correct each 1 by 1 until every required field is filled.

 ## Close Desintaitons
 Some destinations that are extremely close to the airport (eg. IGAR from IRFD), may require custom departures to be entered.
 Or else the vector departure method to be selected instead if you are looking for a SID.
 Any desintaitons of the same origin airport (eg. IRFD to IRFD) will require a custom departure. (all of this will be alerted to you anyway if something isn't right)